raeburn/emacs-objdump-mode/README.md

 the dump.

-You can run "objdump -drl foo.o" yourself and save the results in a text file with the initial line "-*- objdump -*-"; in that case, the "s" binding above will work, but "g" won't.
+You can run "objdump -drl foo.o" yourself and save the results in a text file with the initial line specifying "objdump" mode; in that case, the "s" binding above will work, but "g" won't.

 Oh, and if you run M-x objdump, it'll prompt for a file name, but will override completion-ignored-extensions so you can complete on .o files